yanis7774/Open-GameFi/stellar-pack/README.md

-# Setup
+# Setup Guide

+This guide will walk you through setting up a full-stack project using Open GameFi.

+## Overview

-To setup, you need to do the following:
+To set up the project, you need to:

-- Deploy main contract
+1. Deploy the main contract
-- Deploy token contract (if custom token is needed)
+2. Deploy the token contract (if using a custom token)
-- Launch backend
+3. Launch the backend
+4. Set up and run the frontend

 ## Prerequisites